-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Arroyo Grande is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Arroyo Grande is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Arroyo Grande who work in office and administrative support (15.52%), sales jobs (13.19%), and management occupations (12.06%).
+Unlike some cities, Arroyo Grande isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Arroyo Grande are a mix of both white- and blue-collar jobs.
+Overall, Arroyo Grande is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Arroyo Grande who work in management occupations (14.14%), sales jobs (11.42%), and office and administrative support (10.52%).

 Arroyo Grande is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Arroyo Grande is a somewhat ethnically-diverse city.
+Arroyo Grande is a very ethnically-diverse city.
 The people who call Arroyo Grande home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Arroyo Grande residents report their race to be White, followed by Asian.
 Arroyo Grande also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.29% of the city’s residents.
-Important ancestries of people in Arroyo Grande include English, Irish, Italian, and Polish.
+People of Hispanic or Latino origin account for 16.97% of the city’s residents.
+Important ancestries of people in Arroyo Grande include German, Irish, English, Italian, and Polish.

 The most common language spoken in Arroyo Grande is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Langs. of India.